scriptingLover/CS-CPU-Emulated/README.md

 # CS-CPU-emulated

-A small CPU made written in C#
+A small CPU made written in C#, You can changing the clock speed via the public int clock number.

 OPcode:
 ```